All Episodes

 I hope they're green pizzas.

-No meat, they're gotta be vegan pizzas, right?
+There's got to be vegan pizzas, right?

-Gotta have uh vegan.
+Got to have vegan.

 It's also unclear how and why she flew to the wrong airport.

-Aaron Suarez, who's president of the Capitol University Greens student organization and a sophomore political science major from Marion said they just got on the road and they will be two hours late.
+Aaron Suarez, who's president of the Capitol University Greens student organization and a sophomore political science major from Marion, said, they just got on the road and they will be two hours late.

 Things happen.